lcayton/RandomBallCover-GPU/readme.txt

 $ testRBC
 at the prompt and a list of options will be displayed.

+The sample driver can be used with either text or binary input.
+The text input format is one database element per line, with features separated by spaces.
+The binary input format is in floats, but can be changed to doubles.

 The output file format is a list of the queries' NNs, followed by a list of the distances to those NNs.
 Note that by default, all input and output is stored in single-precision (float)